JeremiaStalder/advanced-econometrics/README.md

 ## Research Question
 What is the (conditional) average treatment effect of 401k eligibility on wealth?
-(No IV) Are we interested in (C)ATET or (C)CATE?
-CATET would have weaker assumptions: Common support only for D=1 -> how to we check for this (overlap not necessary anymore)? , CIA only for Y1 (doesnt really matter).
+(No IV)

 ## TODO
 Final Dataset - Erik.
 STATUS: main part done, dataset is ready to work with.
 Need proofread + someone to look at descriptives after transform for check.